 Born a healthy baby in 2006, Valentino reached all the regular developmental milestones.
 At the age of three-and-a-half, however, he nearly drowned causing a severe brain injury.
 After the tragic event, Valentino was unable to sit or stand, to feed himself, or to communicate.
 His parents also did not know whether he could see and wanted him to become more visually aware.
 After months of therapies and treatments in his home city of Hong Kong, Valentino became stable enough to travel, and his parents sought medical opinions in New York, where Valentino’s mother, Sandra Lee, grew up.

 “We started to look for options and met plenty of clinicians that looked at Valentino and within one second decided he couldn’t do anything and told us to just accept it,” said Ms. Lee.
-The search for answers led them to Dr. Jason Carmel, a pediatric neurologist and assistant professor of neuroscience in pediatrics at Burke Medical Research Institute, Weill Cornell Medicine.
+The search for answers led them to Dr. Jason Carmel, a pediatric neurologist and assistant professor of neuroscience in pediatrics at Burke Neurological Institute, Weill Cornell Medicine.
 Knowing that the goal for Valentino was to become more visually aware, Dr. Carmel consulted with a Burke colleague and vision neuroscientist, Glen Prusky, PhD., professor and director of the Laboratory for Visual Disease and Therapy at Burke Medical Research Institute, Weill Cornell Medicine.

 Dr. Prusky created a system for testing vision in mice or rats.
 The rodents are surrounded by computer monitors displaying a virtual cylinder made of black and white bars.
 When the cylinder is rotated, the animals instinctively follow the movement of the bars, which indicates that they can see.
 The width of the bars is then systematically reduced until the animals no longer follow, which identifies their visual acuity.
 The process is akin to reading down an eye chart to identify the smallest letters that can be seen, but does not require verbal skill.
 When Ms. Lee saw this system in use, she said, “My son can do that."